Himalayan wolf: Behaviour and ecology

-Prey
+Diet

 Himalayan wolves prefer wild over domestic prey.
 It usually prefers the smaller Tibetan gazelle over the larger white-lipped deer, and the plains-dwelling Tibetan gazelle over the cliff-dwelling blue sheep.
 Supplementary diet includes the small Himalayan marmot, big-eared pika and woolly hare.
 Himalayan wolves avoid livestock where wild prey is available, but habitat encroachment and the depletion of wild prey populations is expected to lead to conflict with herders.
 To protect them, securing healthy wild prey populations through setting aside wildlife habitat reserves and refuges is essential.
 Other recorded prey species are Bactrian deer, Yarkand deer, Tibetan red deer, Siberian roe deer, Siberian ibex, Tibetan wild ass, Przewalski's horse, wild yak, markhor, argali and urial.

 Historical sources indicate that wolves occasionally killed children in Ladakh and Lahaul.
 Within the proposed Gya-Miru Wildlife Sanctuary in Ladakh, the intensity of livestock depredation assessed in three villages found that Tibetan wolves were the most prevalent predators, accounting for 60% of the total livestock losses, followed by the snow leopard and Eurasian lynx.
 The most frequent prey were domestic goats (32%), followed by sheep (30%), yaks (15%), and horses (13%).
 The wolves killed horses significantly more, and goats less, than would be expected from their relative abundance.

 Conservation

 The wolf in Bhutan, India, Nepal, and Pakistan is listed on CITES Appendix I.

 In India, the wolf is protected under Schedule I of the Wildlife Protection Act, 1972, which prohibits hunting; a zoo needs a permission from the government to acquire a wolf.
 It is listed as endangered in Jammu and Kashmir, Himachal Pradesh, and Uttarakhand, where a large portion of the wolf population lives outside the protected area network.
 Lack of information about its basic ecology in this landscape is an obstacle for developing a conservation plan.
 In Nepal, it is protected under Schedule I of the National Parks and Wildlife Conservation Act, 2029 (1973) prohibiting hunting it.
-In China, the wolf is listed as vulnerable in the Red List of China’s Vertebrates, and hunting it is banned.
+In China, the wolf is listed as vulnerable in the Red List of China's Vertebrates, and hunting it is banned.